 - Have your dog run through an obstacle course made out of hula hoops, tunnels, or other household objects.

 - Play tug-of-war using a rope or toy.

 Socializing a Dog with Hearing Loss

 Deaf dogs need just as much socialization as most dogs.
 A hearing-impaired dog that is not socialized will most likely never be a good hearing dog.
-This means taking your dog to the dog park, dog obedience classes, getting a dog trainer or other events and having him meet new people.
+This means taking your dog to the dog park, dog obedience classes, getting a dog trainer or other events, and having him meet new people.

 Introducing Your Dog with Hearing Problems to Other Dogs

 When your dog is deaf, it is important to take the time to introduce them to other dogs properly.
 This means that you should always keep your deaf dog on a leash during interactions with other dogs and be prepared to intervene if things get too rough.
-It’s also important to make sure that the other dog is comfortable being around a deaf dog; some dogs may be hesitant or scared of them.
+It’s also important to ensure that the other dog is comfortable being around a deaf dog; some dogs may be hesitant or scared of them.

 Helping Your Dog Make Friends

 One way to help your deaf dog make friends is by taking them to a park or another public place where lots of people and dogs are there.
-Most deaf dogs are drawn to other animals, so this is a great way to socialize.
+Most deaf dogs are drawn to other animals, which is a great way to socialize.
 You can also let your dog meet new friends one-on-one by arranging playdates with other pet owners.
 Just monitor the interactions closely and make sure everyone is playing nicely!